Ask a Sovereign Question…

 So there have been times when I really didn’t want to talk to anyone, or I was in the middle of a project of my own, but I didn’t say so.
 I’m sorry about that.

-I’m working on taking responsibility for myself–checking in to see how I’m feeling and what I need.
+I’m working on taking responsibility for myself — checking in to see how I’m feeling and what I need.
 So when I do say Yes, it’s because I’m really able to be present for our conversation.
-And when I say No or Not Now, it’s because that’s what’s true for me in that moment.
+And when I say No or Not Now, it’s not because I don’t care about you, but because I am unable to give you what you need in that moment.

 This means that when you call me, I may not be available to talk right then.
 I care about you, and I will be there for you in whatever ways I can.
 My commitment is to be honest with myself and with you.
 I’ll tell you if I’m not available to talk with you when you call.
 If I know when I’ll be available, I’ll tell you that too.